 Pull the thread tight and arrange the folds carefully with your fingers.
 Use the tail of the thread to wrap around the center of the bow a few times and pull really tight.

 Step 4 - Repeat

 Repeat the above steps for the second piece of wide ribbon.
 You now have 2 lovely looking bows!

-Place the one bow on top of the other bow aligning their centers.
+The next step in how to make a ribbon bow is to join the bows.
+Place one bow on top of the other bow aligning their centers.
 Use your thread and wrap it around the center of the two bows.
 Knot it off at the back.